Antonino Rocca: Personal life

 Maestro Arturo Toscanini, a professional wrestling fan, was good friends with Rocca.

+Death

 Rocca died on 15 March 1977 at Roosevelt Hospital in New York City after complications following a urinary infection.
 His funeral was attended by thousands and made the front page of New York newspapers.

+Legacy

+Rocca was known for his unique, acrobatic, off-the-ground, flying wrestling style.
+He is credited with innovating or popularizing several high-flying maneuvers that have since become commonplace, such as the dropkick (which he is claimed to have invented, though that's usually attributed to Abe Coleman or Joe Savoldi), the hurricanrana, the victory roll, the flying body presses, and most notably the Argentine backbreaker rack.

+Antonio Inoki (born Kanji Inoki) derived his ring name from Rocca.